Twilight Sedation-Intravenous Sedation, Sedation Dentistry

 Dental phobia is often an overwhelming reality for many people.
 Negative previous dental experiences, fear of needles or drills, and severe gag reflexes are just some of the reasons people feel extreme anxiety when thinking about visiting the dentist.

 Our office is committed to understanding the very real nature of your fears.
-Dr. Coppin will take the necessary time to recognize the sources of your fears and anxiety and with the help of our dental team, make you feel comfortable and safe.
+Dr. Coppin and Dr. Lane will take the necessary time to recognize the sources of your fears and anxiety and with the help of our dental team, make you feel comfortable and safe.
 IV sedation can be a great option for you as it will allow you to experience dentistry in a whole new way.
 While you are resting in a pleasant sleeplike experience, our doctors and dental team will be hard at work completing your treatment so that you can wake up with everything accomplished and one step closer to the smile you want.

 Patients with Severe TMJ issues